 Commissioned to compose and record the title and incidental music for BBC 2 documentary, ‘The River’, written and presented by Patrick Wright.

 Over & Over a piano duet for the Walker – White piano duo.
 First public performance by Sarah Walker and John White, Cheltenham Town Hall, 2001 (Red Beacon Music).

 Devised and performed Red Velvet Piece (solo piano) in collaboration with artist Deborah Thomas.
 Salisbury Festival.

 1989 – 1998

-created and ran ‘3 or 4 Composers’ with Melanie Pappenheim, Jocelyn Pook, Laurence Crane and Simon Rackham.
-Concerts and installations (NRLA, Arnolfini, ICA, Contemporary Archives Festival, South Bank, Barclays New Stages Festival and Wingfield Arts.
+created composing performing group ‘3 or 4 Composers’ with Melanie Pappenheim, Jocelyn Pook, Laurence Crane and Simon Rackham.
+Concerts and installations (NRLA, Arnolfini, ICA, Contemporary Archives Festival, South Bank, Barclays New Stages Festival and Wingfield Arts).
 Included the composition of a body of work for the ensemble and the commission of String Quartet No.1 from Nottinghamshire County Council in 1995.

 1987 – 1988

 Contributed incidental music and arrangements and performed in Graeme Miller’s theatre piece ‘Dungeness’.
 ICA, London / Arnolfini, Bristol / Green Room, Manchester / Granada Festival.

 Performed in theatre works by IOU, Lumiere & Son, ICA Productions, Almeida Festival, Cage at 70 (including appearing in Peter Greenaway’s film about the composer).